kartva/Librarian/docs/installation.md

   - footer
 ---

-You don't need to install Librarian to use it - if you just have a few libraries to test then you can simply vist the [Online version of Librarian](https://www.bioinformatics.babraham.ac.uk/librarian/) and select your fastq files to analyse.
+You don't need to install Librarian to use it - if you just have a few fastq files to test then you can simply vist the [Online version of Librarian](https://www.bioinformatics.babraham.ac.uk/librarian/) and select your fastq files to analyse.
 No sequence data is sent to the server - only aggregated composition data, so your data stays on your machine.

 If you have a larger number of files to analyse then you will want to install the command line version of the program